Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 Documentation

-Documentation is available here to describe how we collect and map race/ethnicity, geography, and poverty level.
+Documentation is available here to describe how we collect and map race/ethnicity, geography, and sexual orientation.

 HHDW Race/Ethnicity Documentation